-Please always check on your specific visa regulations with the German Embassy in your home country!
+Please note: The International Center cannot provide visa assistance.
+The responsibility to enter Germany legally is with the student.
+Please always check on your specific visa regulations with the German Embassy in your home country and contact the official authorities for more information.